dev-xo/remix-saas/README.md

 - Install [Stripe CLI](https://stripe.com/docs/stripe-cli)

-- Run the following command on the background:
+- Keep the following command running in the background:

 ```sh
 stripe listen --forward-to localhost:3000/api/webhook
 ```

-The provided `Webhook Signing Secret` has to be set in our `.env` file as `DEV_STRIPE_WEBHOOK_ENDPOINT_SECRET`.
+The provided `Webhook Signing Secret` from the above command, has to be set in our `.env` file as `DEV_STRIPE_WEBHOOK_ENDPOINT_SECRET`.

 ### ▫️ Stripe Products

 From [Stripe Products](https://dashboard.stripe.com/test/products) Dashboard, create as many products as you want.
-Remember to update their API Keys from `.env` file, as well as their descriptions and names from `/modules/stripe/stripe-plans`.
+Remember to update their API Keys from `.env` file, as well as their descriptions from `/modules/stripe/stripe-plans`.

 ### Production